Notes on the Geography of Mexico: Guanajuato

 The classical allusions included not only triglyphs and metopes but a now-worn medallion.
-Appropriately for a granary, it shows Ceres.
+Appropriately for a granary, it depicts Ceres.

 The pictures shown earlier from the ridge overlooking the city were taken after a short ride up this funicular, which may look old but isn't.
 It was installed in 2001.

 Guanajuato has only one funicular, however, so most slope residents get plenty of exercise.
 A few lucky ones also get the greenery of the Jardin el Cantador, formerly the Parque Porfirio Díaz.